Useful Notes: The Yugoslav Wars

 - Behind Enemy Lines features an American airman shot down over Bosnia, who must then fight through hostile Serbian troops to get to safety.
 The villain's dragon in this film served as an inspiration for Niko Bellic of Grand Theft Auto IV

-- The Serbian film Underground tells the story of Yugoslavia from the Serbian resistance of World War II to the Yugoslav wars.
+- The Serbian film Underground, by Emir Kusturica, tells the story of Yugoslavia from the Serbian resistance of World War II to the Yugoslav wars.
 This dark comedy is ultimately about the tragedy of Yugoslavia's balkanization.
 It was also released as a 5 1/2 hour miniseries called Once Upon a Time, There was a Country, which is also the film's closing line.
-Although it was well-received, some critics accused it of being Serbian nationalistic propoganda and of having an overly idealistic portrayal of communist Yugoslavia.
+Although it was well-received and won a Palm D'Or at the Cannes Festival, some critics accused it of being Serbian nationalistic propoganda and of having an overly idealistic portrayal of communist Yugoslavia.

 - In the TV-movie Mac Gyver Lost Treasure Of Atlantis, MacGyver and Prof. Atticus go to the Balkans to find Atlantean artifacts.
 After finding them, they must escape from hostile military forces.

 - Savior features an American soldier turned mercenary who goes to Yugoslavia seeking revenge against muslims because they killed his family.
 Things become a lot more complicated later on though, as the movie explores themes of redemption, honour, and the effects of war on the civilian population from a very human, "from below" perspective.